Thailand Etiquette, Cultural Do's and Don'ts, and General Travel Tips

 • The thumbs up symbol, the okay symbol, and winking at someone can all be considered lewd gestures.

 • Putting your arm up in the air to beckon a person or taxi is not appropriate.
-You hold your hand out and sort of pat the air.
+Hold your hand out and sort of pat the air.

 • Do not pose with an image of the Buddha.